Norwegian Wood

 the white and red balls hardly made a sound as they brushed each

 other on the green baize for the last score of the game.
-It was such a
+It was such

 beautiful shot, I still have a vivid image of it to this day.
-For nearly
+For

 two-and-a-half years after that, I never touched a cue.